junghan0611/spacemacs/layers/+lang/factor/README.md

 -   `factor-ui-listener-args`

-Note that the commands described in the [Key bindings](#key-bindings) section which start a factor listener are supplied by FUEL and don\'t take the last of these variables, `factor-ui-listener-args` into account.
+Note that the commands described in the [Key bindings](#key-bindings) section which start a factor listener are supplied by FUEL and don't take the last of these variables, `factor-ui-listener-args` into account.